 In addition, the delivery cost per unit is always lower selling to a retailer than selling D2C.
 Think about it.
 You deliver truck- and pallet-loads to a retailer.
 It goes to one central location.
 It’s spread out over all those units.

-It’s much more expensive per unit to shop individual orders to widely spread locations such as you do in D2C.
+It’s much more expensive per unit to ship individual orders to widely spread locations as you do in D2C.

 In this example, the delivery cost for D2C was 4x higher than the delivery cost for retail.